RUCKBReasoning/RESDSQL/README.md

 }
 ```

+**Update (2023.3.13)**: We evaluated our method on a diagnostic evaluation benchmark, [Dr.Spider](https://github.com/awslabs/diagnostic-robustness-text-to-sql), which contains 17 test sets to measure the robustness of Text-to-SQL parsers under different perturbation perspectives.

 ## Overview
 We introduce a new Text-to-SQL parser, **RESDSQL** (**R**anking-enhanced **E**ncoding plus a **S**keleton-aware **D**ecoding framework for Text-to-**SQL**), which attempts to decoulpe the schema linking and the skeleton parsing to reduce the difficuty of Text-to-SQL.
 More details can be found in our [paper](https://arxiv.org/abs/2302.05965).
 All experiments are conducted on a single NVIDIA A100 80G GPU.

 ## Evaluation Results
-We evaluate RESDSQL on four datasets: Spider, Spider-DK, Spider-Syn, and Spider-Realistic.
+We evaluate RESDSQL on five benchmarks: Spider, Spider-DK, Spider-Syn, Spider-Realistic, and Dr.Spider.
+We adopt two metrics: Exact-set-Match accuracy (EM) and EXecution accuracy (EX).
 Let's look at the following numbers:

 **On Spider:**